Woore: Transport

 Woore no longer has bus services.
 It was previously served by a bus connecting the village with Hanley and Nantwich, however the service ceased in 2015.
-Now the nearby village of Buerton has bus links to Nantwich, Whitchurch (Shropshire) and Audlem.
-The other is the village of Madeley (Staffordshire) which provides links to Newcastle-under-Lyme, Crewe and Stoke-on-Trent.
+Now the nearby village of Buerton has bus links to Nantwich, Whitchurch (Shropshire) and Audlem as does also the village of Madeley (Staffordshire) which provides links to Newcastle-under-Lyme, Crewe and Stoke-on-Trent.

 There is no railway station in Woore but there was a station in the village of Pipe Gate which was on the now-closed Stoke to Market Drayton Line.
-The station closed in 1957 along with the section to Market Drayton but the line from Silverdale to Pipe Gate remained open to serve both a creamery and as a loop back to the mainline at Madeley Chord until 1998 when the entire line closed after closure of Silverdale Colliery.
+The station closed in 1956 along with the section to Market Drayton but the line from Silverdale to Pipe Gate remained open to serve both a creamery and as a loop back to the mainline at Madeley Chord until 1998 when the entire line closed after closure of Silverdale Colliery.
 The line has been mothballed and the bridge demolished.
 The station master's house survives as a private residence but the station site is now a timber yard.
 Part of the embankment is still present but the section towards Market Drayton is built on by a new housing development.
 This does not however hinder possible future proposals for reopening of the line.